ganesh-codes404/mac-menubar-app/README.md

 - Runs a seperate instance of your default browser to prevent distractions.
 - Once logged in, the cookies will remain as long as your browser holds them for.
 - Secure and no data collection, the settings of your browser will reflect in this app.
+- You can customize the icon that is visible in the menu bar.

 ## Installation Guide